sabaPailodze/SabaPailcodeze/README.md

 # 👋 Hello World!
 I'm Saba Pailodze, Front End Web Developer.

-👨‍💻 Currently Working at A ticketing and event sales platform called TIKSIT. <br>
+👨‍💻 Currently Working at a ticketing and event sales platform called TIKSIT. <br>
 🚀 Passionate about clean code, design systems, and building products that make an impact.
 🧠 Eager to grow every day as a developer and as a person.